rsapping2/my-website/src/content/blog/job-boards.md

 # Top 10 Job Boards for Tech and Remote Work

 ### [1.
 LinkedIn](https://www.linkedin.com)
-Its LinkedIn, what else is there to say?
+It's LinkedIn, what else is there to say?
 It has a little bit of everything.
-Mostly free, with some premeium features.
+Mostly free, with some premium features.

-**Pro:** Arguably the best placec for networking opportunities and recruiter visibility.
+**Pro:** Arguably the best place for networking opportunities and recruiter visibility.
-**Con:** Hundreds or thousands of people can apply to a listing maxing out a job post in a metter of hours.
+**Con:** Hundreds or thousands of people can apply to a listing maxing out a job post in a matter of hours.

 ### [2.
 Indeed](https://www.indeed.com)
 One of the largest job aggregators worldwide.